-The ACT offers the ACT test seven times throughout the year.
-So far, they’ve released four 2020 ACT test dates.
+The ACT offers the ACT test seven times throughout the 2020 year.

 We recommend picking a test date based on your estimated college application deadlines and how many times you plan to take the test.
 On average, students take the ACT two to three times to achieve their goal score, so plan accordingly!
 If you’re in the spring semester of your junior year, getting test dates on the calendar for the early spring and summer (and the fall, if needed) is a high priority for you.

 Register for the ACT by visiting the ACT’s website and registering online.
 They say this takes about 40 minutes to complete.
 To register, you’ll need:

 - A credit card or other payment method in order to register.